fforw/entity/README.md

 ## has(entity, components)

 Returns true if the given entity has the given components.
-Components can give given as component names (from any table) or as an array of numeric mask values, one for each table.
+Components can be given as component names (from any table) or as an array of numeric mask values, one for each table.

 ## exists(entity)

 Returns true if the given entity exists currently.
 Note that entity ids are recycled, so if you need permanent ids, you need to make that happen yourself.
 The entity id is only constant and unique over the lifetime of the entity.

 ## removeEntity(entity)